JustinCally/VicmapR/cran-comments.md

 This is a resubmission (0.1.5 from 0.1.3; version 0.1.4 was unreleased on CRAN).
 Briefly, this upgrade makes two main additions to the package:

 + 0.1.4: Functions amended to include more informative errors when the geoserver is not responding (see NEWS.md).
-+ 0.1.5: VicmapR now using Apache licencing and properly recognising and stating modifications in cases where code was developed in [bcdata](https://github.com/bcgov/bcdata) (see NEWS.md).
++ 0.1.5: vicspatial now using Apache licencing and properly recognising and stating modifications in cases where code was developed in [bcdata](https://github.com/bcgov/bcdata) (see NEWS.md).

 ## Resubmission 0.1.3
 This is a resubmission (0.1.3 from 0.1.2).
 The following items were ammended as part of this resubmission: